Sun Hei SC

-Sun Hei Sports Club (晨曦體育會) is a Hong Kong professional football club which currently competes in the Hong Kong Third Division League.
+Sun Hei Sports Club (晨曦體育會) is a Hong Kong professional football club which currently competes in the Hong Kong Second Division League.
 The club has a long history in playing in the top flight, but decided to self-relegate in the 2013–14 season after declining to participate in the newly established Hong Kong Premier League.

 History

 Sun Hei entered the Hong Kong First Division under the name Golden (好易通) in the 1994–95 season.
 In 1996, Golden under the name Golden XI played against England.
 England was in Hong Kong preparing for the UEFA Euro 1996 later in the summer.
 It was in Hong Kong that Paul Gascoigne's famous dentist chair incident took place.

 After securing the sponsorship of Xiangxue Pharmaceutical, the club competed in the league under the team name Xiangxue Sun Hei (香雪晨曦) from 2005 to 2007.

 In the season 2004–05, Sun Hei achieved The Quadruple, winning all four senior football competitions, including the Hong Kong First Division League, the Senior Shield, the League Cup and the FA Cup.
 In the 2005 AFC Cup, Sun Hei also got through to the semi-finals stage, the best result for a Hong Kong football club in the competition to date.

 In season 2007–08, Sun Hei changed the club name to Convoy Sun Hei (康宏晨曦) as the club obtained sponsorship from Convoy Financial Services, a Hong Kong financial service company.